zydou/arti/crates/tor-log-ratelim/README.md

 `"connecting to the guard X: error (problem occurred 1310/2000 times in the last hour)"`

 This crate is part of `arti`,
-and is not adapted for use outside it: it assumes that your logging system is [`tracing`], and that you are using [`tor_rtcompat`] for your asynchronous runtime.
+and is not adapted for use outside of it: it assumes that your logging system is [`tracing`], and that you are using [`tor_rtcompat`] for your asynchronous runtime.